SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 Obfuscation is a series of code transformations that turn human-readable code into something that is deliberately difficult for a human to understand, while (for the most part) still maintaining its original functionality.
 Code authors may choose to obfuscate their code for many reasons, including but not limited to:

 - To make it harder to modify, debug, or reproduce (e.g. some javascript-based games or programs)
-- To hide it a malicious intent intent (e.g. malware)
+- To hide malicious intent (e.g. malware)
-- To enchance security, i.e obscuring the logic behind javascript-based challenges or fingerprinting (e.g. ReCAPTCHA, Shape Security, PerimeterX, Akamai, DataDome)
+- To enhance security, i.e obscuring the logic behind javascript-based challenges or fingerprinting (e.g. ReCAPTCHA, Shape Security, PerimeterX, Akamai, DataDome)

 ## Example

-For example, the obfuscation process can convert this human readable script:
+For example, the obfuscation process can convert this human-readable script:

 ```js
 console.log("Hello");